Employers fail to ensure safety of workers

 - a further 7,065 injuries that caused the injured person to be off work for over three days or more.

-Working at height is inherently risky, but there is an abundance of advice available to employers on how these risks can be effectively managed and minimised.
+Working at height is inherently risky, but there is an abundance of guidance available to employers on how these risks can be effectively managed and minimised.

 Unfortunately, however, some employers still choose to ignore their responsibilities with regard to the safety of their employees.